sounddrill31/crave_aosp_builder/README.md

 Follow [this](https://opendroid.pugzarecute.com/wiki/Crave_Signing) guide to generate, encrypt and upload your keys to Backblaze.

-Create a CUSTOM_YAML called crave.yaml with the correct credentials as your environment variables.
+Create a actions secret called CUSTOM_YAML with the correct credentials as your environment variables.
+If this secret is set, the workflow will use this for crave.yaml, instead of the templates found in config/crave folder of this repository.

 ```
 LOS 21: